 This is an entry-level Krups grinder and so as the price should suggest (despite the rather ostentatious use of ‘professional’ in the name) it is designed for those just starting their coffee journey.
 If that is you then this might be a great way for you to up your coffee game and get into the fantastic world of coffee grinding.

 - Use high quality beans – it doesn’t matter how good your grinder might be, the flavor of your coffee will never exceed the quality of the beans you use.
-We recommend that Lifeboost coffee beans are an excellent place to start or else find a local specialty coffee roaster near you (there will be one, trust me!).
+We recommend finding a local specialty coffee roaster near you (there will be one, trust me!).

 - Use Fresh Coffee Beans – Another thing that many beginning coffee brewers don’t realise is that coffee beans are technically fresh produce and so go stale over time.
 It is recommended that coffee beans tend to be at their best for both flavor and aroma in the first month after they have been roasted.
 A good tip is that if a bag of beans has a used by date avoid it, but if it has a ‘roasted on’ date it is likely fresher and better quality.

-- Make sure that you get the right grind setting for your coffee maker – As mentioned the Krups gx5000 as a dial on the side with which you adjust your grind size.
+- Make sure that you get the right grind setting for your coffee maker – As mentioned, the Krups coffee grinder has a dial on the side, with which you adjust your grind size.
 We have created the following chart as a good starting point for which setting to do for different brewing methods.